mshakya/piret/README.md

 ## 0.0 Installing PiReT

 PiReT is installed using conda.
 So, please make sure that conda is installed and in your path.
-The installation can take upto 2 hours depending on your internet speed.
+The overall installation can take upto 2 hours depending on your internet speed.

 ### 0.0.1 Install directly from bioconda